Christmas in July

 Thanks to the Tavern management, catering and staff for creating such a well run and memorable luncheon.

-The jolly group, note the white hairs and bald heads.
+This is one jolly group, note the white hairs and bald heads.